w212research/xpDBG/xpdbg_software/libxparse/README.txt

 libxParse

-This folder contains the source tree & resources for libxParse, which is a project to create a FOSS, self-contained executable parser.
+This folder contains the source tree & resources for libxParse, which is a subproject of xpDBG to create a FOSS, self-contained executable parser.

+Code style, commit message style, and such are planned to be the same as xpDBG.